thoqbk/kafka-plain-java/docs/demo-1-multi-partition.md

 # Demo 1: multi-consumer instances with 1 topic and multi-partition

-To see:
+To understand:
-- how messages distributed to partitions
+- how messages are distributed to partitions
-- how messages distributed and consumed if having multi-consumer
+- how messages are distributed and consumed if having multi-consumer

 Run kafka and create a topic with 2 partitions